 If you notice what seems like leaking of clear fluid, it’s usually one of two things:

-1. Baby kicked your bladder and you unknowingly wet your pants, or
+1. Baby kicked your bladder and you unknowingly leaked a bit of urine, or

 2. You have a small tear in your amniotic sac, or bag of waters.

 If it seems like there’s a steady leak wetting your underwear or that gushes when you change positions, contact your healthcare provider.
 He or she may want to confirm that it is amniotic fluid and that everything otherwise looks good.

 If you see more than a small amount of red blood (remember, old blood looks more brown and red blood is fresh), call your provider right away.
 They may want to see you to make sure your placenta looks good, you’re not showing any signs of infection, etc.

 You’re no doubt pretty uncomfortable now.
 You may tire easily.
 You may feel like you can’t expand your lungs enough to get a proper breath.
 And you may live with back pain and swollen feet as constant companions.
 Some women still love the feeling of being pregnant while others are just so ready to get it over with and meet their baby.
 Some of your current symptoms may include:

 Your very large uterus presses on your bladder and you may feel like you’re running to the bathroom all day long.
 You may experience both frequent urination and incontinence.
 Resist the urge to cut back on drinking, though, because your body needs the fluids (2).
 Staying hydrated as you approach labor is very important.